Juvenile Court in Connecticut

 What happens if I am found guilty?
 Does it matter if I plead guilty or am found guilty after a trial?

-If you are found guilty, the judge will decide what your sentence should be.
-It should not matter if you plead guilty or had a trial but sometimes a judges’ sentence is more harsh if you are found guilty after a trial.
+If you are found guilty or “adjudicated” on the charges, the judge will decide what your sentence or “disposition” should be.
+It should not matter if you plead guilty or had a trial but sometimes a judge’s sentence is harsher if you are found guilty after a trial.
 The victim of your crime will have a chance to tell the judge what they want to see happen with your case.
 They can tell the probation officer, send a letter or come to court and talk.
 The judge will listen to the victim, the prosecutor, the probation officer and your lawyer and then decide what the right sentence is.

 The judge has a lot of options when deciding your sentence.

 The court can warn you not to get in trouble again and let you go.
 They could ask you to perform a certain number of hours of community service.
 They could place you on probation.
 This is very common.
-Terms of probation generally range from 3 months to two years.
-If the court puts you on probation, you can be ordered to pay restitution complete community service, participate in counseling, attend school every day on time and obey house rules.
+Terms of probation generally range from 3 months to up to 30 months (2 ½ years).
+Probation can be in the community while you remain at home or in a secure or “staff secure” REGIONS program.
+If the court puts you on probation, you can be ordered to pay restitution, complete community service, participate in counseling, attend school every day on time and obey house rules.
 You can also be ordered to cooperate with a mental health examination.
-The court can also order you to be involved in fun afterschool activities so that you stay busy and do not get into any more trouble.
-Many judges order graduated sanctions.
+The court can also order you to be involved in afterschool activities so that you stay busy and do not get into any more trouble.
+Many judges also order what’s called “graduated sanctions.”
 This allows a probation officer to change the conditions of probation if you start to have problems and violate your probation without having to go back in front of a judge.
+The original length or type of probation can also be extended or modified if you commit other crimes or violate any of the court’s orders.

-Children who are serving a delinquency commitment might need a lawyer to help them with issues that come up during their sentence.
-In Connecticut, the lawyer who represented you at your sentencing in required to keep helping you until your sentence is over.
-If you had a Public Defender, your case will be sent to the Post Conviction and Reentry Unit.
-Lawyers there specialize in helping kids who have been committed delinquent.
+In Connecticut, the lawyer who represented you at court is required to keep helping you until your case and any period of probation is over.
+If you were placed in a REGIONS program as part of your sentence, your case may be sent to the Public Defenders Post Conviction and Reentry Unit, where a new lawyer will be assigned who specializes in helping kids who have been placed in these programs.

 What is an appeal?

 If you are found guilty at your trial and you think the judge made a mistake, you and your lawyer can ask another set of judges to review your case.
 This is called an appeal.
 In Connecticut, we have two appeals courts, the Appellate Court and the Supreme Court.
 Your lawyer can argue that the judge made a legal mistake or that there was not enough evidence to prove you were guilty beyond a reasonable doubt.
-Appeals take a long time and sometimes your sentence will be over by the time your case is heard!
+Appeals take a long time and sometimes your sentence will be over by the time your case is heard but those decisions should be discussed with your lawyer

 If I have any more questions who can I call?